wp-plugins/buddypress-message-attachment/readme.txt

 3. Plugin settings screen.

 == Changelog ==
+= 2.1.0 =
+* Hide file upload interface, when sending a notice to all users instead of private message.

 = 2.0 =
 * Complete rewrite of plugin.
 * Made it multisite compatible.